trentm/node-bunyan/README.md

 log.info({foo: 'bar', err: err}, 'some msg about this error');
                 // To pass in an Error *and* other fields, use the `err`
                 // field name for the Error instance.

+log.i('this is the shorthand way to use log.info');
 ```

 Note that this implies **you cannot blindly pass any object as the first